Developer(s) – Comcept & Inti Creates

 Although the game was an independently developed venture, the visual quality of the game does not match the budget the developers were given by backers of almost $4,000,000.
-Besides which, the game also suffers from a number of technical issues; especially concerning the Wii U version of the game.
+Besides this, the game also suffers from a number of technical issues; especially concerning the Wii U version of the game.
 One of many insults to the backers is that the developers clearly didn’t spend the time needed to polish the game before it was released to markets; especially coming as it did from a team of developers who experienced internal frustrations themselves from Capcom’s powers that were.
 From a conceptual standpoint, the game also fails to impress, with the developers seemingly taking basic elements and ideas from the Mega Man series, and building upon them in a very half-hearted manner.

 Gameplay – 5/10